Table of Contents

 - greater energy output for food digestion – proteins have a higher thermal effect on digestion compared to carbohydrates and fats.
 This means that, for example, out of the 100 kcal taken from protein, your body actually uses 70-80 kcal depending on the type of protein.
 [2-3]

-For most active people, it is sufficient if their protein intake is roughly 1.4 – 2 times greater than their body weight.
+For most active people, it is sufficient if their protein intake in grams is roughly 1.4 – 2 times greater than their body weight.

 Where to look for protein and how to have enough in your diet?
 Have protein in every meal and choose especially quality sources.
 These include, for example: meat (lean meat – chicken, turkey breast, beef hind), fish (tuna, sardines, salmon), eggs, protein.